cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 always obligated to lock our static variable to read it.
 It sounds weird, isn't it?

-I said, I won't present again the `lazy_static` crate.
+I won't present again the `lazy_static` crate.
 Mr. Tolnay is too much known for that and that post would be anachronistic. ...
 I just want to know, why is that lib so powerful?